mkejeiri/Events-sourcing/README.md

 - Routing policies where in a system with many queue servers, what server should receive a message or a queue's messages.

-- Batching policies, this is where you define if messages should be deliveredimmediately or should the system wait a bit and then try to deliver many messages at once.
+- Batching policies, this is where you define if messages should be delivered immediately or should the system wait a bit and then try to deliver many messages at once.

 - Queueing criteria, determines when should a message be considered unqueued, when one queue has it or when it's been forwarded to at least one remote queue or to all queues
 - notification, when a publisher may need to know when some or all of the subscribers have received a message.